How to Find SERP Features Opportunity

 It can help to use the Questions filter with the SERP Features to find the best queries to target for your content strategy.

-You can pick the most fitting keywords for your site by clicking the button with the plus sign and sending them to the Keyword Manager to save your research.
+You can pick the most fitting keywords for your site by clicking the button with the plus sign and sending them to the Keyword Strategy Builder to save your research.

-In Keyword Manager, you can gather all the keywords you are working with, and group them into thematic lists to groom your list of keywords.
+In Keyword Strategy Builder, you can gather all the keywords you are working with, and group them into thematic lists to groom your list of keywords.

 Track Your Progress as You’re Optimizing for SERP Features

-From Keyword Manager, you can automatically send keywords to the Position Tracking tool by clicking the “Send to other tools” button and selecting Position Tracking to either create a new campaign or connect to an existing campaign.
+From Keyword Strategy Builder, you can automatically send keywords to the Position Tracking tool by clicking the “Send to other tools” button and selecting Position Tracking to either create a new campaign or connect to an existing campaign.

 There, you can start monitoring your own, as well as your competitors’ rankings and all of the triggered SERP features.